intel/cc-oci-runtime/DESIGN.rst

 Coding style and strategy
 -------------------------

+- Runtime and shim (in C):

   - The style of the code is similar to that used by the `Linux kernel`_.
   - The code is written to be as clean and readable as possible.
   - Use of "``goto``" is recommended for simplifying error handling and avoiding duplicated code.
   - All functions must be documented with a `Doxygen`_ header.
   - All function parameters must be checked and an error returned when an unexpected value is found.

+- Considerations specific to the runtime:

   - Functions relating to a particular sub-system are separated into their own sub-system-specific file and optional header file.
   - A sub-system should expose the smallest possible interface (all other functions and data should be "``static``").
   - All sub-system interfaces must be accompanied with unit tests.
 For example, subsystem "``src/${subsystem}.c``" must have an accompanying "``tests/${subsystem}_test.c``".
 This is a minimum - ideally all functions should have a unit test (to test a private function, replace "``static``" with "``private``").
   - Most unit tests functions accept an ``cc_oci_config`` object.
 This is the main object which encapsulates the contents of the `OCI configuration file`_ along with runtime-specific data.
   - Where possible, all command-line commands and options should be accompanied by a functional test.
 See `How command-line commands are implemented`_.
   - The BATS_ test framework is used for functional and integration tests.

+- Proxy (in Go):

+  - The usual Go style, enforced by `gofmt`, should be used.
+  - The `Go Code Review`_ document contains a few additional useful guidelines.

 Files
 -----